seamusdemora/PiFormulae/CreatingRationalMusicLibrary.md

   rsync -av --exclude='path1/to/exclude' --exclude='path2/to/exclude' ~/mntNetgearNAS-3/music_lib ~/mntPassport
   ```

 - If you need 2-way synchronization, the [`unison`](https://github.com/bcpierce00/unison) utility may be useful.
 In other words, changes made to either source or destination libraries will be propagated to the other.

-- PLACEHOLDER

 #### 5. Serve!